 Demonstrations and unrest linked to the situation in the Middle East are occurring in countries worldwide.
 If you're travelling overseas, it's important to be aware of your surroundings and follow the instructions of the local authorities.
 Monitor local and international media for information about possible safety or security risks.

 The security situation remains highly volatile and fluid.
-We therefore continue to recommend strongly that those who want to leave Israel do so as soon as possible.
-International borders (air and land) in Israel and the Occupied Palestinian Territories could close at short notice.
+We therefore continue to recommend strongly that those who want to leave Israel, the Occupied Palestinian Territories and Lebanon do so as soon as possible.
+International borders (air and land) could close at short notice.
 Your travel may be impacted.

 Departures - Israel